CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly defines its scope (Azure production debugging), lists specific tools and actions, and provides an extensive WHEN clause with natural trigger terms covering a wide range of Azure-specific failure scenarios.
-The description is well-structured, uses third person voice, and would be easily distinguishable from other skills in a large skill library.
+This is a strong skill description that clearly defines its scope (Azure production debugging), names specific tools and services, and provides an extensive explicit trigger list via the 'WHEN:' clause.
+The trigger terms are highly natural and cover a wide range of specific failure scenarios a user would encounter.
+The description is concise yet comprehensive, making it easy for Claude to select this skill appropriately.

 DimensionReasoningScore